Nele82/Node-Express-fcc/README.md

 The req.url property holds the part of the URL that comes after the domain name.

+## Response.writeHead() method

+ The response.writeHead() method is a part of the http module in Node.js.
+It’s used to send a response header to the incoming request.
+Here’s a more detailed breakdown:

+Syntax: response.writeHead(statusCode [, statusMessage] [, headers]).
+Parameters:

+statusCode <number>: This accepts the status codes that are of number type. statusMessage <string>: This accepts any string that shows the status message. headers <Object>: This accepts any function, array, or string.

 # BUILT-IN MODULES: UTIL

 The util module in Node.js is a built-in module that provides various utility functions.
 It’s often used for debugging, string formatting, type checking, and more.